XRPLF/xrpl-dev-portal/content/gateway_guide.md

     - Enable the [`DisallowXRP` flag](#disallowxrp) for the cold wallet account and all hot wallet accounts, so users do not accidentally send you XRP.
 (Private exchanges should *not* set this flag, since they trade XRP normally.)
     - Enable the [`RequireDest` flag](#requiredest) for the cold wallet account and all hot wallet accounts, so users do not accidentally send a payment without the destination tag to indicate who should be credited.
     - Enable the [`RequireAuth` flag](#requireauth) on all hot wallet accounts so they cannot unintentionally create their own issuances.
 - Monitor for suspicious or abusive behavior.
-For example, a user could repeatedly withdraw and deposit funds in Ripple, as a sort of "denial of service" attack that effectively empties the hot wallet.
+For example, a user could repeatedly withdraw and deposit funds in Ripple, as a denial of service attack that effectively empties the hot wallet.
 Suspend users whose accounts are involved in suspicious behavior by not processing their Ripple payments.

 ## Trading on Ripple ##